magabriel/tvheadendv/README.md

 Copyright (c) 2012 Miguel Angel Gabriel (magabriel@gmail.com).
 All rights reserved.

 Released under the GNU GPL V3.
----

 ## Synopsis

-This is a mobile viewer for the excelent [HTS Tvheadend]{https://www.lonelycoder.com/tvheadend/} streaming server.
+This is a mobile web viewer for the excelent HTS Tvheadend {https://www.lonelycoder.com/tvheadend/} streaming server.

-Tvheadend does not provide an adequate mobile version and there is no plans to implement one.
-There is an official iPhone client that does pretty much this but Android users are left behind.
-Hence the need for a mobile viewer that is web-based.
+Tvheadend does not provide an adequate mobile version and there are no plans to implement one.
+There are both an official iPhone iPhone client and at least another unofficial one {http://john-tornblom.github.com/TVHGuide}.

 I started this project as an excuse to teach myself jQuery Mobile.
 I would be happy if anyone finds it useful.